61 y/o with acute onset severe abdominal pain and vomiting

 Upright radiographs may demonstrate the following:

-- Small Bowel Obstruction: KUB shows Dilated loops of bowel with air-fluid levels with little or no gas in the colon
+- Small Bowel Obstruction: KUB shows dilated loops of bowel with air-fluid levels with little or no gas in the colon

 - Large bowel obstruction: KUB shows dilated large intestine